For the media

 Over time, excessive drinking can lead to problems such as:

-If your drinking has become excessive, you may consider seeking help from an addiction treatment facility.
-There, specialists use different treatment methods, including medications as well as group, individual and family therapy.
+If your drinking has become excessive, consider seeking help from an addiction treatment facility.
+There, specialists use various treatment methods, including medications and group, individual and family therapy.
 At the Sharp McDonald Center, patients can participate in a program based on their specific needs.
 Services include inpatient detox, residential programs and outpatient programs with varying degrees of support.

-Carruthers adds that the recovery journey isn’t solely for individuals receiving treatment.
-Loved ones can also benefit from the process, she says, by receiving education about addiction and support.
+Westfall adds that loved ones can also benefit from the patient’s recovery journey by receiving education about addiction and support.
 This helps break down the stigma of addiction, allowing loved ones to better understand their role in recovery.
 What’s more, it’s important for everyone to remember that recovery is an ongoing journey.

 Learn about substance use treatment at Sharp McDonald Center; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.